 Our private CS Hideaway camping and caravan site is recommended by the Evening Standard: ’10 of Dorset’s best attractions and camping spots’.
 For glampers, we have a comfortable bell-tent for hire.

-There are great walks from the Trooper (we have handouts for you to borrow).
+There are great walks from The Trooper Inn (we have handouts here for you to borrow).
 The BBC website has details of a walk along the River Stour by the house which Thomas Hardy once rented.
 And there’s plenty more to see out and about!

 Set in the heart of the Blackmore Vale and less than an hour’s drive from the spectacular Jurassic Coast, Stourton Caundle is a perfect, secluded base from which to explore Dorset, Somerset and Wiltshire!